Pirozhki: Variations

-A typical pirozhok is boat- or rarely crescent-shaped, made of yeast-leavened dough, with filling completely enclosed.
-Similar Russian pastries (pirogs) of other shapes include coulibiac, kalitka, rasstegai, and vatrushka.
+Typically, pirozhki are boat- or rarely crescent-shaped, made of yeast-leavened dough, with filling completely enclosed.
+Similar Eastern European and Russian pastries (pirogs) of other shapes include coulibiac, kalitka, rasstegai, and vatrushka.
+Pirozhki are usually hand-sized.
+A smaller version may be served with soups.

 Pirozhki are either fried or baked.
 They come in sweet or savory varieties.
 Common savory fillings include ground meat, mashed potato, mushrooms, boiled egg with scallions, or cabbage.
 Typical sweet fillings are fruit (apple, cherry, apricot, lemon), jam, or tvorog.
 Baked pirozhki may be glazed with egg to produce golden color.
-Also they may be decorated with strips of dough.
+They may also be decorated with strips of dough.

-Pirozhki are usually hand-sized.
-A smaller version may be served with soups.
+According to Darra Goldstein, the pirog "is as ubiquitous in Russian life as it is in literature.
+Street corners are dotted with hawkers selling their pies hot from portable ovens; cafés offer meat pies along with bowls of soup...
+Their diminutive cousins, the pirozhki, are pocket-sized and oval.
+All can be made from a variety of doughs—yeast, short or flaky pastry—depending on which suits the filling best."
+An example she gives of its role in literature is Evenings on a Farm Near Dikanka by Nikolai Gogol.

 Regional varieties

-The Americas
+Americas

 Varieties of pirozhki were brought to the Americas by Volga Germans.
 Known today as bierock, pirok or runza, they belong to several regional cuisines in the United States, Canada and Argentina.
-The populous Russian diaspora which came to the Americas as a consequence of the Russian Revolution and Civil War brought with them the more classic Russian versions of piroshki.
+The populous Russian diaspora which came to the Americas as a consequence of the Russian Revolution, the Russian Civil War, and (much later) the collapse of the Soviet Union, brought with them the more classic Russian versions of pirozhki.

-The Balkans
+Balkans

-The Greek variety piroski (πιροσκί) is popular in parts of Greece, as brought by Pontic Greeks, and in most big cities, where they are sold as a type of fast food.
-The Greek piroskia come fried with many different stuffings.
+The Greek variety piroski (πιροσκί) is popular in parts of Greece, in particular in Northern Greece, as brought by Pontic Greeks, and in most big cities, where they are sold, most in the past time but also less still today, as a type of fast food in specialty shops called Piroski shops, selling piroski exclusively.
+The Greek piroskia come fried with many different stuffings, such as Greek feta cheese or Greek kasseri cheese or minced meat or mashed potato or mix of feta cheese and ham or other filling.

 In Serbia the local variety are cylindrical pastries called пирошка/piroška (piroshka).
 They are stuffed with fillings such as ground spiced meat mix of pork and veal or cottage cheese, and with kulen, tomato sauce and herbs.
 Alternatively they are made from breaded crepes with variety of fillings.

+In Croatia, the name piroška (sing.), piroške (pl.) was derived from pirog, and refers to a kind of uštipci.